teuton-software/asker/README.md

 This file contains our input definitions in a HAML text file.

 #Documentation

 * [History](./docs/en/history.md)
 * [Directories description](./docs/en/dirtree.md)
 * [Input definitions](./docs/en/inputs.md)
 * [Spanish documentation](./docs/es/README.md)

+#Contributions

+* Use this tool.
+* Report bugs, or ideas for new features.
+* Share your own contents (HAML/XML files) with us.
+* If you like `ruby`, you also could help us with the TO-DO list.